cloudops/k8s_tf_demo/presentation/presentation.md

 ## Periodically we have problems

 Even though all the containers are up and running, sometimes the network does not come up.
+I believe this is due to a race condition.

 Checking the `contrail-status`: